talkable/talkable-docs/source/integration/custom/questions.rst

 Most customers choose auto approval after a 24-48 delay, which requires little to no attention.

-:underline:`Here's how reward flow and logic works:`
+:underline:`Here’s how reward flow and logic works:`

 After Talkable tracks the referred purchase we run it through two sets of filters: fraud filters, and then campaign qualifiers.